SEND US PHOTOS OF YOUR BIKE

 I've taken lots & lots of photos of classic cars & motorcycles over the years.
 I was in the Classic Car Business for over 7 years & in that time probably photographed over 1,000 cars & bikes.
 I sold a lot of them on the internet, which requires excellent photos & accurate representation.
 I used to cover an entire car inside & out in just 6 photos.
 I do the same thing now with motorcycles.

-It goes without saying, especially after our study of that bad photos above, that your photos should be well done.
-That means the bike should be upright (centerstand is ideal), well-lit, properly focused & framed, nicely composed, you should be close enough to cut out the background, but far enough back to get the entire bike & the angle should be right.
+It goes without saying, especially after our study of those bad photos above, that your photos should be well done.
+That means the bike should be upright, on its center stand if it has one.
+If not, put a block of wood under the side stand until the bike sits nearly vertical, being careful not to let it tip over.
+Make sure its well-lit, properly focused & framed, nicely composed, you should be close enough to cut out the background, but far enough back to get the entire bike & the angle should be right.

 Consider the basic package to be a "6-PICTURE SET".
 This is the bare minimum that you could reasonably consider using if selling the bike on eBay or Craigslist (I know, they only allow 4 photos, but you could cherry-pick the best 4 out of 6).
 The 6 photos you MUST have to be considered for inclusion in our site, are as follows:

 1.)
 FULL LEFT SIDE SHOT.
-Get the whole bike, nice & straight, not too far forward or back, not to high up.
+Get the whole bike, nice & straight, not too far forward or back, not too high up.
 Kneel down if necessary to get a good horizontal camera angle.

 3.)
 LEFT SIDE ENGINE SHOT.
 Get the entire left side of the engine in one well-framed, well-lit shot with good detail.
 Don't cut out the bottom of the primary case, or the top of the head.
 Get it all in.